 Hot, sweaty feet can be an unpleasant side-effect of summer cycling.

 Synthetic summer cycling socks are thinner than regular socks, with a mesh-like construction to encourage airflow and wicking.
 Lightweight Merino socks work well for multi-day rides because the natural antibacterial properties can prevent unwanted smells from building up.

 When choosing cycling shoes, it’s worth remembering that your feet will swell a little on long rides, and especially in the heat.
 Selecting something with enough width (wide cycling shoes are available) and considering whether the shoe has any vents to promote airflow is a good idea.

-Sunglasses are a must for summer rides.
+Sunglasses are a cycling essential, whatever the weather, particularly for summer rides.
 Eyes can burn too and that can leave you feeling pretty sore.

-Crucially, however, sunglasses aren’t just for keeping the sun out of your eyes – they’ll also protect you from dust, flies and dirt kicked up from the road or trail, too.
+Crucially, however, sunglasses aren’t just for keeping the sun out of your eyes – they’ll also protect you from dust, flies and dirt kicked up from the road or trail.

 Finally, don’t forget your water bottles – not something you’ll wear, of course, but essential for any summer ride (and any long ride full-stop).

 If you’re new to cycling, it can be surprising just how much you’ll need to drink to stay hydrated on a summer ride – especially when you’re working hard.